boschrexroth/ctrlx-automation-sdk/samples-python/datalayer.provider.all-data/README.md

 ## Implementation Description

 __main.py__ starts the Data Layer system and the Data Layer provider.
 Furthermore two instances of the class ProviderNodeAllData are created.
 One instance is called for creating static (immutable) Data Layer nodes.
-The other instance is called for creating dynamic (changable) Data Layer nodes.
+The other instance is called for creating dynamic (changeable) Data Layer nodes.

 The package __datalayerprovider__ contains the classes for data storage, configuration and Data Layer handling.